-Before we discuss the response for other indicators, we take a first look at flow and density responses for indicator $\indi{0}$ in \fig{fig:generic_shape}.
-Even though the flow has a very fluctuating nature on shorter time scales (a couple of minutes), the average responses show very clear courses, including sharp local minima which occur at larger time lags with increasing distance to the indicator section.
-This is the case for all three studied locations in \fig{fig:generic_shape}.
-The amplitudes of the negative responses of the nearest neighboring sections to the indicator section at Breitscheid~($i=2$) and motorway A3~($i=15$) in \fig{fig:generic_shape}(a) and (c) corroborate the severity of the occurring congestion at these locations.
-Values between -1000~veh/h and -1200~veh/h clearly demonstrate the heavy traffic breakdown already indicated by the average data in \fig{fig:avg_data_locations}.
-A comparison of velocity and flow responses with the density responses in \fig{fig:generic_shape} reveals fulfilled expectations regarding their courses.
-Due to the fact that traffic breakdowns induce a local increase in density, the respective density responses actually show local maxima which occur at larger time lags $\tau$ for increasing distance to the indicator section.
-Also, in case of density response the scaling of the amplitudes reflect the severeness of the traffic jam at Breitscheid and on A3 in \fig{fig:generic_shape}(a) and (c).
-With values over 20~veh/km for the nearest responding section the local increase in density amounts to a fourth of the average value shown in \fig{fig:avg_data_locations}.
-Overall, we find that the local minima and maxima of all response types occur at the same time lag $\tau$ for the individual responding sections.
-Therefore, the responses of all three observables for~$\indi{0}$ clearly capture the propagation of congestion and the correlations between velocity, flow and density as depicted in \fig{fig:wave_schematic}.
-This finding is a fundamental basis for response functions as a tool to study traffic dynamics.
+Prior to examining the responses of other indicators, we will initially investigate the flow and density responses to~$\indi{0}$ in \fig{fig:generic_shape}.
+Despite the inherently fluctuating nature of the flow on shorter time scales (a couple of minutes), the average responses exhibit a clear trend, including the occurrence of sharp local minima at larger time lags with increasing distance to the indicator section.
+This is observed in all three locations studied in \fig{fig:generic_shape}.
+The amplitudes of the negative responses of the nearest neighboring sections to the indicator section at Breitscheid ($i=2$) and motorway A3 ($i=15$) in \fig{fig:generic_shape}(a)~and~(c) corroborate the severity of the congestion occurring at these locations.
+Values between -1000~veh/h and -1200~veh/h clearly demonstrate the heavy traffic breakdown indicated by the average data in \fig{fig:avg_data_locations}.
+A comparison of velocity and flow responses with the density responses in \fig{fig:generic_shape} reveals that the expected courses have been met.
+As traffic congestion causes an increase in density at the local level, the respective density responses exhibit local maxima, occurring at larger time lags~$\tau$ for increasing distances from the indicator section.
+Furthermore, the scaling of the amplitudes in the density response reflects the severity of the traffic congestion at Breitscheid and on the A3, as illustrated in \fig{fig:generic_shape}(a)~and~(c).
+With values exceeding~20~veh/km for the nearest responding section, the local increase in density represents approximately a quarter of the average value shown in \fig{fig:avg_data_locations}.
+In summary, the local minima and maxima of all response types occur at the same time lag $\tau$ for the individual responding sections.
+Consequently, the responses of all three observables for~$\indi{0}$ capture the propagation of congestion and the correlations between velocity, flow, and density, as illustrated in \fig{fig:wave_schematic}.